close

 2. Zermatt

-The ski season may be over, but that doesn’t make Swiss ski resorts any less appealing, with the town of Zermatt placing second on the list.
+The ski season may be over, but that doesn’t make Swiss ski resorts any less appealing, with the town of Zermatt being one the country's favourite spring getaways.
 Situated below the imposing Matterhorn, the town has a number of interesting things to see and do.

 What’s more, getting to Zermatt can be an adventure all in itself, as you aren’t able to drive there.
 Instead, why not end your trip in style by boarding the Glacier Express, before taking regular public transport home?